 There are many types of coffee in the world, and the price can vary greatly.
-But the most expensive type is the one that have been ingested and defecated.
+But the most expensive types of coffee are the ones that have been ingested and defecated.
 What makes this process so special?
-The answer, as usually with foods and beverages, is chemistry.
+The answer, as usual with foods and beverages — is chemistry.

 - selection; if given the possibility, the civets only eat the best berries which will result in the best beans